-1 2.
-SAFETY OF FARMERS AND FARM WORKERS 2 Agriculture has been determined to be a hazardous occupation in the United 3 States.
-Farm machinery is not subject to federal safety regulations or recalls but is 4 instead manufactured according to voluntary standards set by the American Society 5 of Agricultural and Biological Engineers.
-6 We recommend: 7 Farmers take advantage of training opportunities, including pesticide 8 applicator programs, as often as possible: 9 ii.
-Farm equipment manufacturers be subject to rules requiring product 10 safety, and that manufacturers be liable for damages suffered due to 11 injuries caused by faulty equipment: 12 iii.
-Developing incentives for the purchase of rollover protection for farm 13 equipment; 14 Standardized hazard and caution lights and distinct turn signals on all iv.
-15 farm equipment that uses public roadways, and increased education of 16 the public on the need to respect them: 17 Discouraging the use of Slow Moving Vehicle emblems for purposes other v.
-18 than their intended use: 19 Farmers and their employees have access to information regarding vi.
-20 hazardous materials used on the farm: 21 vii.
-Farmers maintain adequate records on their transportation, use, storage, 22 and disposal of fertilizers and pesticides; 23 viii.
-Stakeholders having a voice in assuring that safety rules established for 24 the protection of those employed by farmers are reasonable and 25 workable, financially viable, penalties are not excessive, and that 26 reasonable periods of time are allowed for compliance; 27 That Congress provide for continued exemption of small farms and ix.
-28 businesses that have 10 or fewer employees from the inspection 29 provisions of the law; 30 Family farmers exercise reasonable care to promote the safety of X.
+1 i.
+Worker protection standards regarding wage rates, health, safety, and 2 housing conditions for migrant, seasonal, minority and other farm 3 laborers and for education of their children; 4 ii.
+The rights of workers to bargain collectively for fair wages; and 5 A livable minimum wage. iii.
+6 We recognize oligopolies, fixing prices, and cheap food policies harm farmers 7 and farm workers.
+We support efforts to assure fairness for all involved in the 8 production of food.
+9 We support USDA offering grants or low interest loans to family farms for new 10 construction and/or remodeling of existing farm labor housing to provide a safe, clean, 11 and healthy living environment for domestic and/or guest workers.
+12 2.
+SAFETY OF FARMERS AND FARM WORKERS 13 We recommend: 14 Farmers take advantage of training opportunities, including pesticide i.
+15 applicator programs, as often as possible; 16 ii.
+Farm equipment manufacturers be subject to rules requiring product 17 safety, and that manufacturers be liable for damages suffered due to 18 injuries caused by faulty equipment; 19 iii.
+Developing incentives for the purchase of rollover protection for farm 20 equipment; 21 iv.
+Standardized hazard and caution lights and distinct turn signals on all 22 farm equipment that uses public roadways, and increased education of 23 the public on the need to respect them; 24 Discouraging the use of Slow Moving Vehicle emblems for purposes other v.
+25 than their intended use: 26 vi.
+Farmers and their employees have access to information regarding 27 hazardous materials used on the farm; 28 vii.
+Farmers maintain adequate records on their transportation, use, storage, 29 and disposal of fertilizers and pesticides; 30 viii.
+Stakeholders having a voice in assuring that safety rules established for 31 the protection of those employed by farmers are reasonable and